-The PLATO satellite will consist of 26 optical refractive telescopes, each with a diameter of 20 cm.
-There are 24 ‘normal’ telescopes that take an image every 25 seconds, and 2 ‘fast’ telescopes for tracking (image every 2.5 seconds).
-Each of these telescopes have a slightly different, but mostly overlapping, field of view.
-Thereby PLATO can observe a large part of the sky simultaneously.
+The PLATO satellite will carry 26 optical refractive telescopes, each with a diameter of 20 cm.
+24 ‘normal’ telescopes will take an image every 25 seconds; 2 ‘fast’ telescopes for tracking will take an image every 2.5 seconds.
+Each of these telescopes will have a slightly different, but mostly overlapping, field of view.
+Thereby PLATO will be able to observe a large part of the sky simultaneously.
 Spreading the light over more telescopes is crucial to improve the signal to noise ratio, and to observe as many bright stars as possible, allowing detailed follow-up observations with ground based telescopes.

 The PLATO science requires extreme stability of the telescopes, so that observed variations in the light curves are only due to planetary transitions, and not to instrumental artefacts.
 We need to know exactly how each of the telescopes behaves.
 To this end, SRON is building a space simulator to test and characterize the telescopes under simulated space conditions.
 This requires vacuum and cryogenic temperatures, and a light source that can mimic a distant star.